 Recently, my in-laws drove up for the weekend of our son’s spectacular 8th birthday.
 Needless to say I was already a bit on edge planning for an epic party.
 It was a smashing success but I realized afterwards that I had made absolutely no plans for dinner (with our in-laws as guests).
 To be fair, all I really wanted was a nice glass of wine and a sandwich.
 After asking what they liked, my mother-in-law had the brilliant idea to stop at the store and just pick up some nibbles that everyone would like.
-Hubby grilled some chicken sandwiches and we made this delectable spread to go with my wonderful Santa Margherita wine!
+Hubby grilled some chicken sandwiches and we made this delectable spread for an relaxed and easy wine and cheese party!

 With a spread like this, I don’t think anyone could complain.
 There is something for everyone including meats, smoked cheeses, pasta, even chocolate!
 And the best part… I didn’t have to cook a thing!
 The spread turned out so pretty that I actually got motivated to take a few pictures.

 For the party, all you need is a quick run to the store for an array of fruits, breads, and deli meats as well as tasting chocolates.
-For this gathering, my inspiration was Santa Margherita Pinot Grigio.
+Of course, a good wine is a must as well.
 It’s versatile enough to enjoy at home while you unwind, as well as elegant enough to present at a Sunday brunch (to your mother-in-law who knows a thing or two about wine).
-The quality is well balanced, light, and crisp.
+Pick a quality wine that is well balanced, light, and crisp.

 Gather your supplies:

 1. Wine!
 For this type of gathering, you will want to choose an approachable wine that will please a variety of palettes.
-Think classic Italian wine brands that are grounded in everyday elegance such as Santa Margherita.
+Think classic Italian wine brands that are grounded in everyday elegance.
+If you are looking for a few selections, try these:

 2. Friends and/or Family.
 What I love about this style of party is how laid back it is.
 You could add an activity if you wish, but this is the opposite of my often over-the-top craft parties.
 Good conversation with loved ones is all you need.